chutney-testing/chutney-testing.github.io-legacy/docs/integration.md

         ```

 !!! warning
-    Chutney enforces **ADMIN_ACCESS** authority on all default web base path Actuator endpoints.
+    Chutney enforces `ADMIN_ACCESS` permissions on all default Actuator endpoints.

 ## Chutney specifics

-Below are the properties which can be specified to configure Chutney.
+Following table shows all properties you can set to configure Chutney.

 | Name                                                    | Description                                                                                                       | Default value               |
 |:--------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------|:----------------------------|